David & Carolyn Crow

 LEFT US Apr 8, 2006

-It was Quin who introduced us to the world of showing as Quin was shown by Carolyn until he made Champion.
+It was Quin who introduced us to the world of showing.
+Carolyn showed him until he earned his Championship title.

 “What we have enjoyed we can never lose.
 All that we love deeply becomes a part of us”